mrkelly/grunt-maven-deploy/README.md

 ## The "maven_deploy" task

+The project is heavily based off of [grunt-maven-tasks](https://github.com/smh/grunt-maven-tasks) by Stein Martin Hustad.
+This plugin is a slimmed down version whose sole purpose is to publish artifacts to an artifact repository with classifiers.
+All versioning and releasing should be managed by the user.

 ### Overview
 In your project's Gruntfile, add a section named `maven_deploy` to the data object passed into `grunt.initConfig()`.